jimueller/jmmr.dev/content/notes/react-query.md

 Returning multiple requests in one query function.
 There are a couple of options, using plain old `Promise.all()` or using the `useQueries()` hook.

+#### Separate useQuery functions

+Can just have two separate `useQuery` functions.
+Render may look odd basically two renders will happen and may be missing data.

 #### Promise.all()

 Create a query function to load multiple requests, most simplistic but has limited options on error handling and performance